 As previously reported in The Bridge, Mr Wilson had become aware of the plan only because he saw works being carried out at the site in 2022.

-‘There were no planning papers put up near the location,’ said Mr Wilson, ‘and when one did appear it was in a location which made it impossible to read.
-There isn’t enough consultation in the town with the people.’
+‘There were no planning papers put up near the location,’ said Mr Wilson, ‘and when one did appear it was in a location which made it impossible to read.’

-‘I think it’s important for the people of Berwick to stand up because we brought something to their attention that they didn’t know about.
-But people don’t know how to go about it, if not for Julian and Clare who know their way around these things I wouldn’t have known where to start.
-So if something is happening most people don’t know how to go about investigating something like this.
+‘I think it’s important for the people of Berwick to stand up because we brought something to everyone’s attention that they didn’t know about.
+But people don’t know how to go about it.
+If not for Julian and Clare who know their way around these things, I wouldn’t have known where to start.
+So if something like this is happening most people don’t know how to go about investigating it.

 ‘First and foremost, people aren’t informed and that has to improve.’

-Since the premises were vacated at least three businesses have sought permission to lease the site.
-These include a sculptor studio, an architectural salvage yard with café and a seafood restaurant.
+Since the premises were vacated at least three businesses sought permission to lease the site.
+These include a sculptor’s studio, an architectural salvage yard with café, and a seafood restaurant.
 All three were refused permission by the landlord, the Harbour Commission.
+[Edit: The ‘refused permission by landlord’ comment was told to The Bridge by all three potential tenants/owners.
+Additional research is underway to establish the actual source which gave these refusals.]